EternityForest/KaithemAutomation/kaithem/src/docs/api/chandler.md

 [Show source in chandler.py:15](../../../api/chandler.py#L15)

-Trigger an event in all scenes
+Trigger an event in all groups

 #### Signature